-Kiehl’s is a high-end skincare and bath and body found in malls around the world.
+Kiehl’s is a high-end skincare brand that can be found in malls around the world.
 But is Kiehl’s cruelty-free or do they test their products on animals?
-This article will answer all your questions.

 Does Kiehl’s Test on Animals?

 The next step in my research is going directly to the company’s animal testing policy to see where they stand.
 Kiehl’s policy can be found in the FAQ section of their website.
 Here is what it states: